 The NIH Library Informationists are embedded librarians with subject-matter expertise who work in a clinical, basic science, biomedical research, or public health specialty.
-Informationists specialize or hold degrees in biochmeistry, cardiology, chemistry, endocrinology, molecular biology, nursing, and public health.
-THey provide customized library and information management services for moren than 30 clinical and basic science and public health research teams at NIH and 16 HHS staff and operational divisions.
+Informationists specialize or hold degrees in biochemistry, cardiology, chemistry, endocrinology, molecular biology, nursing, and public health.
+They provide customized library and information management services for moren than 30 clinical and basic science and public health research teams at NIH and 16 HHS staff and operational divisions.

 What We Do

-NIH Library Informationists perform a wide range of specialized services including conducting literature searches, facilitating requests for information, understanding and managing data, providing insturction, identifying experts and collaborators, and helping build custom information tools and resources
+NIH Library Informationists perform a wide range of specialized services including conducting literature searches, facilitating requests for information, understanding and managing data, providing instruction, identifying experts and collaborators, and helping build custom information tools and resources

 Find the information you want: basic science, clinical science, old, new, popular and obscure